yogeshwar607/shreemoryacabs/KEYWORD_STRATEGY_ANALYSIS.md

 5. "Can I book an electric car for airport transfer in Pune?"
 6. "Are electric cabs available 24 hours in Pune?"
 7. "Which electric cab is best for families in Pune?"
-8. "What's the range of electric cabs used by GreenEVCabs?"
+8. "What's the range of electric cabs used by Shree Morya Cabs?"
 9. "Is it safe to travel by electric cab on long routes?"
 10. "Can I track my electric cab in real time?"